0nix/ggj21/twine/evidence_questioning.md

 (Leader)

 You know that Lieutenant Sessler wants this piece of paper.
 You know that Sergeant Bayer will not tolerate any more random acts of insubordination.
 While he could take arms against Sessler, antagonizing this man would mean you would be finished in a day.
 You push the sketch back into the sheaf of papers as you stare straight into Sessler's eyes.
 He returns the stony gaze, and motions his eyes in a jerking motion, a universal signal among Agents to silently agree to meet after an event is over.
-You'd to roll the dice on whether or not Bayer noticed this exchange.
+You'd have to roll the dice on whether or not Bayer noticed this exchange.

 ### 3.6 Pleasantries with the neighbor (super leader +2 and leader -1 )